Secrets to Not Paying Full Price

 12. Wait for Sales

-Eventually, most of the items you’re shopping for will go on sale, so it’s best to never pay full price for retailers that have frequent sales.
-Retailers will use any excuse to hold a sale.
-(Ever see an ad for a furniture store selling mattresses on Presidents Day?)
-The Gap, for instance, is known for having monthly sales with great discounts.
+Eventually, many of the items you’re shopping for will go on sale, so it’s best to never pay full price at retailers that have frequent sales.
+Retailers will often use any excuse to hold a sale.
+(Ever see an ad for a furniture store selling mattresses on Presidents’ Day?)
 After all, retailers know you’re more likely to spend money if you feel like you got a good deal.

 13. Abandon Your Online Cart